 When this issue came out Tyleet was a relatively new character that was the child of original tribe members Redlance and Nightfall, and with this story she became my favorite, due to her sweetness and quiet determination.
 Tyleet discovers a newborn human abandoned in the forest, and tries to secretly return the child to it’s home village.
 When the child is again brought to the forest to die, she decides to adopt the child and raise him in the elfin tribe.
 While several members are against her doing so, Tyleet perseveres and raises the boy to his teen years, with everyone pitching in to teach him forest skills.
 Eventually though he reaches adolescence and craves to be with his own kind.
 Tyleet reluctantly says goodbye to her adopted son, knowing if he leaves the elves, he will not be welcome back as for everyone’s safety.

 No matter how many times I read this story, I am struck to the core and cry.
 Tyleet’s parting words, “One brave and helpful life…two worlds the better for it.
 He did well, my cub.
 He did very well” shows a deep love that does not require blood ties.
 In fact, there must be something in my eye as I type right now, because tears are splashing on the keyboard.
-While the long tales are beyond good in this series ( as shared by Darth Toothpick in an ElfQuest post), it is this one-shot story that forever defines ElfQuest in my mind.
+While the long tales are beyond good in this series, it is this one-shot story that forever defines ElfQuest in my mind.